Stefanie Draws

 Stefanie Draws (born 16 October 1989 in Rostock) is a German former football defender.

-Career
+Club career

 She began her football career at the age of five at Rostocker FC.
 Then, she went to FSV Dummerstorf 47 and joined the FFV Neubrandenburg in 2003.
-She became a permanent member of the first team which plays in the second division.
+At age 15 in the 2005/06 season, she became a permanent member of the first team which plays in the second division.
 Draws was offered to 1.
 FFC Turbine Potsdam and joined the Turbine in 2006.
-She made her first game for the Turbine in a UEFA Women's Cup match against the Belgian side KFC Rapide Wezemaal.
+In the same year she was awarded the Fritz Walter Medal in bronze.
+She made her first game for the Turbine in a UEFA Women's Cup match against the Belgian champions KFC Rapide Wezemaal.

-Draws won the Fritz Walter medal in bronze in 2006.
-She won the European Under-19 Championship with Germany in 2007.
+She won her first national title on January 12, 2008 when she won the DFB indoor cup with the Turbines.
+In March 2008, she suffered a cruciate ligament rupture during a U-20 national cup game.
+In 2009, she and her team won the DFB indoor cup and then the German championship.
+In the newly created women's Champions League, Draws scored her first international goal for the turbines in the first game against the Finnish champions FC Honka Espoo.
+In the summer of 2017, the defender ended her active career with Bundesliga club 1.
+FFC Turbine Potsdam.

+International career

+In 2004 she completed her first international match in the U-15 national team.
+With the U-19 national team, she became European champion in Iceland in 2007.

 In May 2017, at the age of 27, Draws announced her retirement from professional football.